Academic Year -- This is a measure of academic work to be

 accomplished by a student.
 A school defines its own academic year,

-but federal regulations set minimum standards to determine federal
+but federal statute and regulations set minimum standards to

-expected to complete at least 24 semester or trimester credit hours,
+time student is expected to complete at least 24 semester or trimester

 extends to June 30 of the next year.
 Funding for Federal Pell Grants

 and campus-based programs is provided on the basis of the award

 year--for example, a student is paid out of funds designated for a

 particular award year, such as the 1997-98 award year.

 Base Year -- For need analysis purposes, the base year is the